Special Use Permits

 All commercial filming activities taking place within a unit of the National Park system require a permit.
 Commercial filming means the film, electronic, magnetic, digital, or other recording of a moving image by a person, business, or other entity for a market audience with the intent of generating income.

-You should submit a completed application along with the application fee as far in advance of your planned date as possible.
+You should submit a completed Filming/Photography Application along with the $250 application fee 14 business days prior to your planned date.
 In addition, you should request a meeting with park staff if your proposed activity is unusual or complex.
 Early consultation with park staff will help them process the application in a timely manner once it is submitted.

 The National Park Service is authorized to collect two fees: cost recovery and a location fee.
 Cost recovery includes an application fee which must be submitted with your application as well as a charge to cover the costs incurred by the National Park Service in processing your request and monitoring your permit.